 Finalists & Winner Prizes

-Additional resources for students interested in entering the 8th International Symposium 3MT® Competition may be added.
+Additional resources for students interested in the 8th International Symposium 3MT® Competition may be added.
 Please check back regularly for updates.

 - UQ 3MT® Competition Website